 Additionally, you should always tell someone where you’re going, what you’re doing, and when you expect to return.
 That way, if the ice you’re fishing on breaks apart and floats away with you on it, someone will be expecting your return.
 If you fail to do so, they can alert the authorities.
-And don’t forget to bring along appropriate emergency items such as a life jacket and a cell phone, and ice rescue picks/claws.
+And don’t forget to bring along appropriate emergency items such as a life jacket and a cell phone, and ice rescue picks or claws.

 A Few Words about Ice

-The recommended minimum thickness for a human to walk on ice is four inches.
+The recommended minimum thickness for a human to walk on ice is 4 inches.
 Some anglers take their lives into their own hands and will make their way on only two inches.
 Do not do this.
 You’re more likely to end up in the drink than with a catch, so please, again, just don’t.
 If you’re planning on taking a snowmobile or ATV out onto the ice, at least six inches of ice are required, and, if you live the life of luxury and own your own ice shanty, you’ll need a whopping 7-12 inches.
 For full-sized trucks, don’t even think about driving on ice unless it’s well over a foot in thickness.
 Anything less and your F150 will be sleeping with the fishes rather than hauling them.
-And be aware that ice thickness and strength can vary within the same body of water.
+Be aware that ice thickness and strength can vary within the same body of water.
 One area may be safe, while only a foot away danger lurks below.

 Finally, select your fishing method.
 There are three conventional ways to ice fish and one old-school aggro method involving a club.

 Light rod fishing requires the use of a jigging lure and bait, either live or artificial.
-The best live bait to use are wax worms or maggots.
+The best live bait to use is wax worms or maggots.
 If using live bait, be sure to keep the bait warm and, you know, live, until you’re ready to put them on the hook.
 For the actual fishing, start with a long line cast to the bottom and wait.
 If nothing is biting, move further up the water column and try again.
 While waiting, gently move the line and up and down, slowly, yet steadily.
 If all else fails, go high-tech and use a fish finder (like the one below) or even an underwater camera.

-A tip up is a rather ingenious device that allows you to fish multiple holes without being forced to babysit each one.
-Tip ups are rigs that straddle the hole and are used to suspend a baited hook or jig at a certain depth within the body of water below.
-Usually a fish finder is employed to figure out at what depth most of the fish are and using that information, you can set the tip up for that specific depth and then walk away.
+A tip-up is a rather ingenious device that allows you to fish multiple holes without being forced to babysit each one.
+Tip-ups are rigs that straddle the hole and are used to suspend a baited hook or jig at a certain depth within the body of water below.
+Usually, a fish finder is employed to figure out at what depth most of the fish are and using that information, you can set the tip up for that specific depth and then walk away.
 You do want to keep an eye on the rig though, since a tug on the line or a bite will deploy a flag that “tips up,” letting you know you’ve hooked something.

 Clubbing is an old method seldom used today.
-The process is fairly simple: an angler walks on clear ice in shallow water and when he sees a large fish under the ice he’ll take a large club and slam it directly onto the ice above the fish.
+The process is fairly simple: An angler walks on clear ice in shallow water and when he sees a large fish under the ice he’ll take a large club and slam it directly onto the ice above the fish.
 This temporarily stuns the fish, allowing the fisherman to quickly cut a hole and remove it.
 This is the most primitive form of ice fishing and also, probably the most hardcore.
 The one benefit to clubbing over the other methods is that it involves very little gear and doesn’t require you to head any farther out on the pond than the shallows near shore, providing a small safety blanket not found with the other fishing styles.